-TINEA TONSURANS (continued).

-Sycosis-its symptoms, diagnosis, and prognosis.
-PAGE

-Herpes tonsurans-its symptoms-microscopic appearance of hairs in herpes tonsurans and sycosis-diagnosis and prognosis of herpes tonsurans,
+TINEA TONSURANS (continued). • Suggested its symptoms diagnosis and amount PAGI Sycosis-its symptoms, diagnosis, and prognosis.
+Herpes tonsurans-its symptoms-microscopic appearance of hairs in herpes tonsurans and sycosis-diagnosis and prognosis of herpes tonsurans, 58 CHAPTER VII. and the state of the same time and the same time TINEA TONSURANS (continued).
+Causes and treatment of herpes circinatus, sycosis, and herpes tonsurans, the three varieties of tinea tonsurans, 70 CHAPTER VIII.

-CHAPTER VII.

-TINEA TONSURANS (continued).

-Causes and treatment of herpes circinatus, sycosis, and herpes tonsurans, the three

-varieties of tinea tonsurans, 70

-CHAPTER VIII.

 ALOPECIA AREATA.

-(Disease due to the presence of the Microsporon Audouini.) .

-Its symptoms-its causes, including the microscopic appearance of the hairs, &c.-its diagnosis, prognosis, and treatment, 78
+(Disease due to the presence of the Microsporon Audouini.)
+Its symptoms-its causes, including the microscopic appearance of the hairs, &c its diagnosis, prognosis, and treatment, 78 CHAPTER IX.

-CHAPTER IX.

 PITYRIASIS VERSICOLOR.
 (Disease due to the presence of the Microsporon Furfur.)

-Its symptoms-its causes, including the microscopical appearance of the epithelial scales, and the proofs of its contagious nature-its diagnosis, prognosis, and 1
+Its symptoms-its causes, including the microscopical appearance of the epithelial scales, and the proofs of its contagious nature-its diagnosis, prognosis, and treatment, 90 CHAPTER X. PHTHIRIASIS.

-treatment, .
-90

-CHAPTER X.

-PHTHIRIASIS.

 (Disease due to the presence of Pediculi.)

-Pediculus corporis causes prurigo pedicularis-its symptoms-remarkable cases-its

-causes-its diagnosis-its prognosis.

-Pediculus capitis-its appearance, and symptoms which it occasions.
-Pediculus pubis-its appearance, and symptoms which it occasions-Treatment of phthiriasis.
-104
+Pediculus corporis causes prurigo pedicularis-its symptoms-remarkable cases-its causes-its diagnosis-its prognosis.
+Pediculus capitis - its appearance, and symptoms which it occasions.
+Pediculus pubis-its appearance, and symptoms which it occasions-Treatment of phthiriasis, 104

-Univillization .